nasa/cumulus-docs/docs/deployment.md

 **Note**  evironmental variables are available during the build:`DAAC_NAME`, `STAGE`, `HIDE_PDR`, any of these can be set on the command line to override the values contained in `config.js`.

-Build the Dashboard.
+Build the dashboard:

       $ npm run build

 ### Dashboard Deployment

-Deploy dashboard to s3 bucket from the `cumulus-dashboard/dist` directory:
+Deploy dashboard to s3 bucket from the `cumulus-dashboard` directory:

       $ aws s3 sync dist s3://<prefix>-dashboard --acl public-read